Visit North Atlanta Family Dental for Tooth Extraction in North Atlanta, GA

 If you’ve experienced tooth decay, dental trauma, or other tooth issues, it’s always a good idea to remedy the issue in a timely fashion.
 If you neglect to get tooth extraction or oral surgery when it’s necessary, it can cause significant problems down the line that may be expensive to fix.

 For example, when damage progresses below the gum line because of a decaying, shattered, or impacted tooth, it can result in tooth infection.
 Tooth infections are incredibly painful and can put the health of your mouth and the rest of your body in jeopardy.
 Similarly, overcrowding from impacted teeth can result in a deteriorating smile or decay in difficult-to-reach areas.

 Before you go in for your tooth extraction procedure, your dentist may speak to you about tooth replacement options if they are applicable.
 If you are removing teeth due to overcrowding or getting your wisdom teeth removed, tooth replacement may not be necessary.

-If you require a tooth extraction in Georgia, consider calling North Atlanta Family Dental today to set up an initial consultation and consider your treatment options.
+If you require a tooth extraction and need emergency dental care in Georgia, North Atlanta Family Dental is just a call away to set up your initial consultation and explore your treatment options.
 We have clinics in Johns Creek, GA, and Cummings, GA, so make sure to choose the closest clinic to you.